MikeDominic92/ZeroTrust-IAM-Analyzer/claudedocs/analysis/02-zero-trust-domain.md

 **Implementation Examples**:
 - **Google BeyondCorp**: IAP for GCP and on-premises apps
-- **Azure AD Application Proxy**: IAP for on-premises apps with Azure AD auth
+- **Google Workspace Application Proxy**: IAP for on-premises apps with Google Workspace auth
 - **Cloudflare Access**: IAP for any application with multiple IdP support

 **Benefits**: